Tomographer/tomographer/doc/py/index.rst

 existing experimental workflow.
 Currently, there is only one "core task" implemented, :py:func:`tomographer.tomorun.tomorun()`, which is an alternative to the `tomorun` executable program.

+Observe that some classes may be loaded and dumped using the :py:mod:`pickle` module.
+You may find this useful for caching intermediate results or for saving the result of a computation.
+Classes which can be :py:mod:`pickle`\ d are documented as such.

 Modules and classes
 -------------------